Back to all blogs

 When Medication is Necessary

 In these cases, your GP may recommend statins.
-It is important to note that patients with an underactive thyroid may be more sensitive to the side effects of statins, such as muscle aches and pains.
-If you experience these, do not simply stop the medication; instead, speak with your GP.
-They may adjust the dose, try a different type of statin, or explore non-statin alternatives like ezetimibe.
+Note that patients with an underactive thyroid may be more sensitive to statin side effects, such as muscle aches.
+Speak with your GP if this occurs; they can adjust the dose or explore alternatives like ezetimibe.

 Key Takeaway: Treating the thyroid is often the "missing link" in cholesterol management.
-However, for some, a combination of thyroid hormone replacement, lifestyle changes, and lipid-lowering medication provides the best protection for heart health.
+For some, a combination of thyroid hormone replacement, lifestyle changes, and lipid-lowering medication provides the best protection for heart health.

 Monitoring Your Progress